20 potentially habitable worlds found

 Interesting facts about these planets

-The new findings come from NASA’S Kepler Mission to discover alien or potentially ourselves in the future.
+The new findings come from NASA’S Kepler Mission to discover alien or potentially ourselves in the future in the future.
 And they are some of the most optimistic findings yet, suggesting new breakthroughs in our attempt to find “EARTH 2.0”

 - Some of the new worlds are remarkably similar to our own, avoiding the common differences that make it less likely they could really support life.